More-Than-Coding/folderDeck/README.md

 # FolderDeck

-This is a free open source application to help individuals to manage their project directories.
+This is a free open-source application to help individuals to manage their project directories.

 ## Installation